 The standard model had a three-position turret.
 A large lever locks and releases the turret.
-(Well, with it unlocked, you have to pull it out to turn it, then push it back in, then move the lever to the locked position!)
+(The lever must be pulled out to release it so it can be moved between turret locked and turret unlooked positions.)

 The lenses are mounted with a mount (Type R) unique to this model (so what's new?).
 The lenses push straight in, oriented with a pin that goes into a slot in the mount.
 Then a pair of levers (per lens position) lock the lens firmly into place.
 All very handy?
 Not so much.